MIPI

 • uridecodebin uri=file:///home/pi/test.mp3: Uses the uridecodebin element to read and automatically decode audio files from the specified URI path file:///home/pi/test.mp3.
 This is an advanced element that can automatically detect media types and select appropriate demuxers and decoders.

-• ! audioconvert: Through the ! symbol, connects the output of the previous element to the input of the next element. audioconvert is used to convert audio formats, ensuring audio format compatibility between consecutive elements.
+• ! audioconvert: Through the ! symbol, connects the output of the previous element to the input of the next element. audioconvert is used to convert audio formats, ensuring audio format compatibility between adjacent elements.

 • ! audioresample: Resamples the audio, adjusting the audio sample rate to match the requirements of subsequent elements.